Thursday, January 29, 2026

 Cycling trips around Amsterdam

-Abcoude (35 kms, March 2022)
+Abcoude (35 kms, March 2022, May 2023)

 Abcoude is a small town south of Amsterdam, and you just need to cycle next to Amsterdam's Amstel river to get there.
 The first part of the ride is the same as the bike ride to Ouderkerk which I had done before, along the river, with farms all around.
 And then you veer off course a bit to get to Abcoude, riding through fields and canals.

-We cycled along the farms along the Amstel, and then stopped for lunch at Abcoude.
+We cycled along the farms by the Amstel, and then stopped for lunch at Abcoude.
 That day had turned out to be a sunny but very windy day.
-So biking though gorgeous was tough.
+So biking though through gorgeous views was extremely tough.
 At times we felt that we kept cycling but not moving!
 It was tough.
 It was too cold that day to take off gloves to take photographs even.
 So maybe that’s why, this is one of those rides I don’t remember a lot of, except that it was the first one to get out of winter hibernation mode.

 Amsterdamse Bos (25 kms)